 I’ll let you in on a dirty little secret of mine; I, Felicia Koh, am an awkward soul.
 A person who seeks solitude—a person who tends to shun away from the crowd.

 On the surface, I might seem like a bubbly and out-going person.
 But deep down inside, I severely hope that no one will notice me—hope that no one will talk to me just so I can avoid any chances of having to involve myself in long awkward conversations.

 I enjoy being alone (yes, even after marriage) and that’s probably why I relish moments when I have all the time to myself especially when it comes to dining.
 It’s often the best part of the day for self-love, to slow down my pace of eating and to fully enjoy every taste and texture of the dish in front of me.

 Like me, if you are a serial masturdater or just want some time out without having to engage, here are 10 places in Singapore to dine alone and not be bothered by all the social pressures, of, well, socialising.

 Sushi has always been my vice; a must-have meal at least once every week.
 And what better way is there to indulge in endless plates of raw fish at an affordable price than a conveyor belt sushi restaurant?

-Here at Sushiro, feel free to gorge yourself with over 100 varieties of sushi and side dishes (from S$2.20).
+Here at Sushiro, feel free to gorge yourself on over 100 varieties of sushi and side dishes (from S$2.20).
 The 162-seater restaurant is so spacious with seats evenly spread out so you won’t have to be bothered by darting glances from a neighbouring diner.